taoshen99/MUBDsyn/README.md

 ### Generate the potential decoy set

-`mk_config.py` writes out the configurations for MUBD 3.0 virtual decoy generation.
-We provide `gen_decoys.sh` to set up the configurations specific for the ligands and loop over all the ligands.
+`mk_config.py` writes out the configurations for the generation of MUBD3.0 virtual decoys.
+We provide `gen_decoys.sh` to iterate over all the ligands and set the configurations specific for each of them.
 Please replace the `</path/to/REINVENT>` and `</path/to/MUBD3.0>` in the scripts with user-defined directories.
 ```bash
 $ mkdir output
 $ chmod +x ./gen_decoys.sh